-This novel is about a group of expats living in Paris, who fit the profile of the ‘lost generation’, that decide to visit Pamplona during the festival of San Fermín.
-It is loosely autobiographical in that this is precisely how Hemingway came to enjoy the July festivities in the early twenties when he was stationed as a reporter in Paris.
+This novel is about a group of expats living in Paris, who fit the profile of the lost generation, that decide to visit Pamplona during the festival of San Fermín.
+It is loosely autobiographical in that this is precisely how Hemingway came to enjoy the July festivities when he was a reporter in Paris.

 1932 Death in the Afternoon

-A nonfiction book about the art, ceremony, and traditions of Spanish bullfighting, using the ritual as a deeper inquiry into human nature and fear and courage.
+A nonfiction book about the art, ceremony, and traditions of Spanish bullfighting.
+The book uses the ritual as a deeper inquiry into human nature and fear and courage.

 1938 The Fifth Column

-A lesser known work, this play is set during the Spanish Civil War.
-Its main significance is that it is a work about the war published while the war was still going on, and the title helped popularise the term ‘the fifth column’, coined by one of Franco’s generals Emilio Mola to refer to any clandestine group of people who work from within to help an outside force overthrow a besieged city (in this case the Siege of Madrid).
+A lesser-known work, this play is set during the Spanish Civil War.
+Its main significance is that it is a work about the war published while the war was still going on.
+The title popularized the term ‘the fifth column’, coined by one of Franco’s generals Emilio Mola to refer to any clandestine group of people who work from within to help an outside force overthrow a besieged city (in this case the Siege of Madrid).

 1940 For Whom the Bell Tolls

-Perhaps his most famous work on Spain, this novel is set during the Spanish Civil War, and is also loosely autobiographical in how it tells the story of an American in the International Brigade.
-A film adaptation, starring Gary Cooper and Ingrid Bergman, came out in 1943 and was a critical hit, helping to draw further attention to Hemingway’s work and views on Spain.
+Perhaps his most famous work about Spain, this novel occurs during the Spanish Civil War.
+It’s also loosely autobiographical in how it tells the story of an American in the International Brigade.
+A film adaptation, starring Gary Cooper and Ingrid Bergman, came out in 1943 and was a critical hit, drawing further attention to Hemingway’s work and views on Spain.

 1952 The Old Man and the Sea

-Though not about Spain, the old man in this classic novel is of Spanish origin, and is likely at least in part inspired by Hemingway’s early journalistic coverage of tuna fishing and Vigo fishermen.
+Though not about Spain, the old man in this classic novel is of Spanish origin.
+He’s likely partly inspired by Hemingway’s early journalistic coverage of tuna fishing and Vigo fishermen.

 1960 (1985) The Dangerous Summer

-A nonfiction series of articles on bullfighting and the Pamplona festivities written for Life Magazine, first published as a serial in 1960, and later republished as a book in 1985.
+A nonfiction series of articles on bullfighting and the Pamplona festivities.
+Life Magazine first published it as a serial in 1960, and later as a book in 1985.

-I also direct you to the following online materials and websites if you are interested in learning more about Hemingway from those more expert than I on the subject.
+I also direct you to the following online materials if you’re keen on learning more about Hemingway.

 Some official sites on Hemingway and biographical materials: